 My solar layout in Esperyd

-This page containts the layout of my system in Esperyd.
+This page containts the layout of my solar system in Esperyd.
 It also contains details about how i process my cells.

 To help me out dont forget to use below links to buy usefull stuff that i think is worth checking out!
 (Ebay links)